vhbelvadi/LaTeX-lecture-notes-class/README.md

 2. `\separator` for use in `talk` type documents to draw a visually helpful horizontal separator line
 3. `\tosay{message}` for use in `talk` type documents to print messages inside a box to help recall important data
 4. `\margintext{message}` to make useful notes in the margin
+5. `\\` at the start of a paragraph to give it a line break and remove any indentation
+6. `\nl ` at the start of a paragraph without either a line break or an indent (note the space following the command)
+7. `\runin{}` as a handy approach to print texts in small caps (especially useful to start new sections/chapters/parts of a document)

 ### Dependencies